 Collagen is the primary structural protein in our bodies.
 It’s the main ingredient in our connective tissue, consisting of tightly bound amino acids that hold our bodies together.
 There are over 20 different types of collagen, but 90% of it is called Type I collagen, which is made of densely packed fibers, and is a key component of human skin, tendons, bones, ligaments, and teeth.
 Type II collagen, made of more loosely packed fibers and found in your cartilage and eyes, is also common.

-These fibrous types of collagen pack together to form fibrils.
+These fibrous types of collagen consists of tropocollagen which pack together to form fibrils.
 If you were to look at these fibrils under a microscope you’d see a repeating pattern of bands, similar to the tightly woven lines of fabric in cotton garments.
 These fibrils are incredibly strong and can stretch without being broken.
 In tendons, for example, these fibrils connect bones to muscles and withstand incredible strain.

 As we age, our collagen production tends to decrease and become less effective.
 This is one major reason why people see their skin become less firm over time, and why joint function, hair growth, and dental health also decline with age.

 Bottom line: our bodies need lots of collagen to stay firm and functioning.
-The more collagen your body can produce, the better your skin, joints, bones, hair, and teeth will look and function as you get older.
+A high natural collagen production is essential for skin, joints, bones, hair, and teeth will look and function as you get older.

 How Red Light Stimulates Natural Collagen Production